The gentleman's agreement

 and the current situation are analysed .

-- Hagelin's offices and agents abroad will be of use in this information-gathering,
+- Hagelin's offices and agents abroad may be used for information-gathering

 With respect to point (5) above, the report literally says:

 It would be to the advantage of the U.S. Government if the